The Lilly Fellowship Program

 Presentation to the MSU community: Lilly Fellows will be expected to present their completed project to the next year’s cohort of Lilly Fellows or other agreed upon university community event.
 If possible, fellows are encouraged to publish work in relevant venues or present at professional events and/or disciplinary conferences.
 Guidance will be offered by the Lilly Fellows organizers in finding appropriate opportunities.
 A portion of the stipend could be used to support expenses in these pursuits.

 All tenure-system and fixed-term faculty, academic specialists, and librarians are invited to apply.
 As of the application date, all applicants must be in at least the fifth year of their appointment or have worked for MSU for at least five years as a faculty member, academic specialist, or librarian.
 Former Lilly Fellows are eligible for this program.
-The application process for 2022 is closed.
+To apply click here.

 Required Application Documents